Christian views on masturbation: Twentieth century

+This changed in 1971, when the Church published its "Denkschrift zu Fragen der Sexualethik" ("Memorandum on Issues of Sexual Ethics"), which took an extremely liberal position on masturbation.
+Sexologist Volkmar Sigusch claimed the positions in the memorandum read like they could have been written by liberal sex education teachers, rather than by pastors and theologians.
+Sigusch wrote, "Protestant ethics disqualifies most sexual relations the unmarried have today...
+[However] the attitudes of the Lutheran Church in Germany (EKD) memorandum on masturbation, contraception, [and] various sexual practices...are...largely liberal...Sexually deviant behaviors enjoy tolerance."
 Despite its liberalism, the 1971 memorandum still forbade sex outside of marriage, pornography usage and group sex.
-Sigusch wrote, "Protestant ethics disqualifies most sexual relations. the unmarried have today...[However] the attitudes of the Lutheran Church in Germany (EKD) memorandum on masturbation, contraception, [and] various sexual practices...are...largely liberal...Sexually deviant behaviors enjoy tolerance."
-There has not been another memorandum on sexuality since that time, despite an attempt to draft one between 2010 and 2015.